fSelect

 If you are adding a custom fixed label on a multi-select fSelect facet, it would make sense to make the text for the “Default label” the same as the text set in the code above.

-However, on a single-select fSelect facet the behavior is slightly different: with the above code to set a custom fixed label, that label will also be shown when no choices are made.
-In this situation leaving the Default label set to “Any” makes the most sense, as on single-select fSelect facets the Default label is also shown above the dropdown options, as a way to reset the chosen option.
+However, for a single-select fSelect facet the behavior is slightly different: with line 10-11 in the above code to set a custom fixed label, this label will also display when no choices are made.
+In this situation, leaving the Default label set to “Any” makes the most sense, as on single-select fSelect facets the Default label is also shown above the dropdown options, as a way to reset the chosen option.
+If you want, you can hide the “Any” choice with CSS.

 Indent hierarchical checkboxes